Depression Therapy in Augusta, GA

 Depression Therapy can help shine a light on the darkness that has consumed you for too long.

 It’s normal to feel nervous about starting counseling for depression.
-Talking about your depression can feel vulnerable especially when you’ve had experiences of trying to talk to friends or family about it only to end up feeling worse and more alone.
+Talking about your depression can feel vulnerable especially when you’ve had experiences of trying to talk to friends or family only to end up feeling worse and more alone.

-Counseling can help you understand what’s really going on underneath your depression.
+Working with a therapist for depression can help you understand what’s really going on underneath your depression.
 That understanding alone can help reduce your depressive symptoms, but working together often allows us to go deeper than just understanding.
-When we work with the parts of you that have felt rejected or abandoned you can give them the attention they need and have craved, which allows them (and you) to truly heal.

 What to Expect in Therapy Sessions